+66 02 107 2007, Ext. 310.

 Jason is the founder and Managing Partner of Silk Legal who has advised clients on a variety of matters including cross-border insolvency and restructuring, mergers and acquisitions, commercial transactions, fintech, and blockchain.

 His interest and proficiency in matters pertaining to technology and innovation have made him a leader in providing cutting-edge solutions to solve the challenges found in the practice.
-Jason’s notable competencies in this area have allowed him to assist investors, managers, and other stakeholders tackle a variety of legal, business, and intellectual property issues
+Jason’s notable competencies in this area have allowed him to assist investors, managers, and other stakeholders tackle a variety of legal and business issues.

-Moreover, with over 15 years of experience as an insolvency specialist, he has also assisted shareholders, creditors, receivers, trustees, and many others successfully conclude insolvency proceedings.
+Moreover, with over 15 years of experience as an insolvency specialist, he has also assisted debtors, creditors, administrators, and many others successfully conclude insolvency proceedings.
 His work has made him adept at formulating and executing out-of-court settlements that have bested inter-jurisdictional complexities.
-As the Thailand member of the International Insolvency Institute, he is considered to be one of the most sought-after legal counsel for creditors seeking to protect their interests in Thailand.
+As the only member of the International Insolvency Institute in Thailand, he is considered to be one of the most sought-after legal counsel for creditors seeking to protect their interests in Thailand.

 Doctor of Juridical Science, La Trobe, 2011